-The Covid-19 pandemic has continued to disrupt ordinary activities in the first half of 2021 and the return of commercial events remains uncertain.
+The Covid-19 pandemic has had a detrimental impact on IMMA's commercial revenue over the past two years.
+IMMA has offset the loss of revenue with operational savings and with some additional support from the Department.
 The Finance, Audit & Risk Committee continues to monitor developments with the Executive and remains focussed on the on-going risks to the Company's business model.
 The Board and Executive, in consultation with the Department, have reviewed the company's forecasts and projections, and are satisfied that the going concern basis is appropriate for the preparation of these Financial Statements.